 - Lengthen your spine as you balance on your sit bones, keeping your core tight and engaged.

 While half-boat pose (Ardha Navasana) is the asana you practice while working your way up to full boat pose, adding a modification in the form of a twist will turn the simple pose into a challenging one that targets your oblique muscles.

-Regular bridge pose (Setubandhasana) is excellent for strengthening the legs and glutes.
-Modifying it with alternating leg lifts engages the muscles in your core, effectively targeting and building your abs.
+Regular wheel pose is excellent for strengthening the legs and glutes.
+Modifying it with alternating leg lifts engages the muscles in your core, effectively targeting and toning your abs.